mozilla/glean/docs/user/reference/metrics/index.md

 * [Events](event.md): Records events e.g. individual occurrences of user actions, say every time a view was open and from where.

-* [Custom Distribution](custom_distribution.md): Used to record the distribution of a value that needs fine-grained control of how the histogram buckets are computed.  **Custom distributions are only available for values that come from Gecko.**
+* [Custom Distribution](custom_distribution.md): Used to record the distribution of a value that needs fine-grained control of how the histogram buckets are computed.

 * [Quantity](quantity.md): Used to record a single non-negative integer value.
 For example, the width of the display in pixels.